raganwald/raganwald.github.com/_posts/2018-08-30-to-grok-a-mockingbird.md

 ### summary

-In summary, the Mockingbird is a _recursive combinator_: It takes a function that is not directly recursive, and makes it recursive by passing the subject function to itself as a parameter.
+In summary, the mockingbird is a _recursive combinator_: It takes a function that is not directly recursive, and makes it recursive by passing the subject function to itself as a parameter.
 This has the effect of removing a hard-coded dependency between the subject function and itself, which allows us to decorate it with functionality like memoization.

+We've also seen that having performed this separation, we can swap the mockingbird out for other functions implementing recursion, such as a trampoline for executing recursive functions with consuming the entire stack.
+We've seen that using a mockingbird-like recursion function is superior to other approaches to trampolining, because it does not require the function being trampolined to "know" that it is being trampolined.

-The Mockingbird is another tool in our "composeable functions" toolbox, increasing reuse by decoupling recursive functions from themselves.
+The mockingbird is another tool in our "composeable functions" toolbox, increasing reuse by decoupling recursive functions from themselves.

 ---